royemosby/roymosby.me/src/blog/creating-space.md

 <% end %>
 ```

 If this code above was used in a form referenced by a namespaced controller, the application would throw an error to the affect that a route could not be found.
-When given a model instance- `@article` in this case- it will look for an `AriclesController`.
+When given a model instance- `@article` in this case- it will look for an `ArticlesController`.
 The form helper does not know to look in the Workspace:: namespace yet.
 The form will attempt to make the post action route to `ror-newsroom.com/articles` which does not exist.
 The desired route with the namespace is `ror-newsroom.com/workspace/articles`.
 Luckily, it only requires minor modification to get the helper the information that it needs.

 ```ruby
 <%= form_with model: [:workspace, @article] do |f| %>